stat545ubc-2021/FunctionsKieraLee/README.md

 This package contains the following functions

 1.  `summary_statistics()`
-    A functions that produces a tibble of size 6x3 with the summary statistics mean, median, maximum value, minimum value, and standard deviation of a numerical variable, based on a grouping, both contained within a dataframe.
+    A functions that produces a tibble with the summary statistics columns mean, median, maximum value, minimum value, and standard deviation of a numerical variable, based on a grouping, both contained within a dataframe.